austinhuang0131/mstdn-party-plus/docs/rules.md

 [Sealioning](https://en.wikipedia.org/wiki/Sealioning) **is** harassment.

+[Respect people's boundaries.](https://community.hachyderm.io/docs/hachyderm/mental-health/#create-and-maintain-interpersonal-boundaries) If you're asked to drop the conversation, drop it, even if you believe that the other party is violating rules (in which case you should not have started the conversation anyway, since the most appropriate action is to report it).

 ## No illegal content

 > No content illegal in the United States, Germany, or Finland

-You're well aware of what the most common illegal content are; I should not need to explain this.
+You're well aware of what the most common illegal content is; I should not need to explain this.

 ## No disinformation